nikolaStanojkovski/Thall_Forge/README.md

 mvn clean install -PautoInstallSinglePackage
 ```

-Or to deploy it to a publish instance, run
+Or to deploy it to a publish instance, run:

 ```bash
 mvn clean install -PautoInstallSinglePackagePublish
 ```

-Or alternatively
+Alternatively:

 ```bash
 mvn clean install -PautoInstallSinglePackage -Daem.port=4503
 ```

-Or to deploy only the bundle to the author, run
+To deploy only the bundle to the author, run:

 ```bash
 mvn clean install -PautoInstallBundle
 ```

-Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)
+To deploy only a single content package, run in the sub-module directory (i.e `ui.apps`):

 ```bash
 mvn clean install -PautoInstallPackage